 To help secure your computer, Windows requires a password to unlock the computer when it wakes from sleep.
-It's a good idea to protect information by using a password, especially if there is confidential information on your computer—but, if you're the only one who uses the computer at home, and you don't want to enter a password every time your computer wakes, you can change this setting.
+If there is confidential information on your computer, it's a good idea to protect that information with a password.
+You can change this setting if you don't want to enter a password every time your computer wakes.
+For example, if you're the only one who uses the computer at home, you may not want it to be locked every time it wakes.

 Use one of the following procedures to remove the requirement to enter a password when your computer wakes.

 Open Power Options by clicking the Start button , clicking Control Panel, clicking System and Maintenance, and then clicking Power Options.

 On the Select a power plan page, in the task pane, click Require a password on wakeup.

 On the Define power buttons and turn on password protection page, click Don't require a password.